css-hooks/css-hooks/docs/configuration/index.md

 [@supports (MDN)](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) to
 learn more about feature queries.

-#### Logical combination hooks
+#### Combinational logic hooks

 CSS Hooks also provides helper functions that allow you to define complex hook logic by combining selectors and at-rules.
 You can think of each selector, at-rule, or combination as a _condition_.

-- The `all` function accepts a variable number of condition arguments.
+- The `and` function accepts a variable number of condition arguments.
 It returns a condition that is true when all of the specified conditions are true.
-- The `any` function accepts a variable number of condition arguments.
+- The `or` function accepts a variable number of condition arguments.
 It returns a condition that is true when any of the specified conditions are true.
 - The `not` function accepts a single condition argument and returns the inverse condition.